ScienceMarc/STM32duino-Composite/README.md

 The code I wrote is by no means good and the video signal randomly jumps because I haven't gotten the vertical sync perfect.

-The code relys on the STM32's software timers to create a series of sync pulses every 64µS
+The code relies on the STM32's software timers to create a series of sync pulses every 64µS

 # Considerations
 This only works with PAL.
 I have not managed to get a progressive NTSC scan to work.
 If you know how to achieve one please open an issue or make a pull request.